AWR Music Productions, LLC presents Distant Worlds: music from FINAL FANTASY, the official symphony concert tour.

 After the successful 2002 FINAL FANTASY concert held in Japan, SQUARE ENIX announced a six-city tour of Japan in 2004, Tour de Japon: music from FINAL FANTASY.
 Under Music Director Arnie Roth, the 2005 U.S. concert tour Dear Friends: music from FINAL FANTASY was the first concert production that featured the music of FINAL FANTASY outside Japan.
 This award-winning music was then featured in the More Friends: music from FINAL FANTASY performance in Los Angeles, also in 2005 (again under Roth’s baton).
 In 2006, the Voices: music from FINAL FANTASY concert took place in Yokohama, Japan.
 This performance featured premieres, guest soloists and Uematsu’s band, the Black Mages along with the Prima Vista orchestra and choir under the direction of Arnie Roth.

 In 2007, Distant Worlds: music from FINAL FANTASY had its first performance in Stockholm, Sweden.
 Since then, Distant Worlds has performed regularly in North America, South America, Europe, Asia and Australia.
-In addition to the ongoing worldwide concert tour, there have been three highly acclaimed CD releases and three live concert DVD/Blu-ray releases.
+In addition to the ongoing worldwide concert tour, there have been four highly acclaimed CD releases and three live concert DVD/Blu-ray releases.
 In 2017, Distant Worlds celebrates its 10th anniversary!

 Nobuo Uematsu is one of the most celebrated composers in the history of video game music, recognized for his work on the FINAL FANTASY series and other games.
 Nobuo Uematsu has been a major contributor to the increasing appreciation and awareness of video game music.
 The FINAL FANTASY VIII theme song, "Eyes on Me," composed and produced by Uematsu, featured Hong Kong pop star Faye Wong.
 "Eyes On Me" sold 400,000 copies and won "Song of the Year (Western Music)" at the 14th Annual Japan Gold Disc Awards in 1999, the first time in history that music from a video game had attained this illustrious honor.
 In 2001, Nobuo Uematsu was named as one of the "Innovators" in Time Magazine's Time 100: the Next Wave Music feature.